Houses in Multiple Occupation

 Apply online

-You will require relevant information to be provided at the time of your online application, the fee paid, and the declarations made which are part of the online application process.
+You will require relevant information to be provided at the time of your online application, pay the fee, and make the relevant declarations, which are part of the online application process.
 You can save your application if you create an account using the ‘Log in to save’ button on the initial page.

 Relevant information will/may include the following as example:

-We are not accepting paper based or emailed PDF submissions.
+We are not accepting paper based or emailed PDF submissions or applications via .gov.uk.
 Any application must be via the online processes shown below.

 You will be notified when your current licence is about to expire and this will include the reference number you will need to start the renewal online form application.
-You will also require relevant information to be provided, the fee paid, and the declarations made which are part of the online application process.
+You will also require certain relevant information, pay the fee at the end, and make the relevant declarations which are part of the online renewal application process.

 The case reference number from your existing licence, will be in the format of NN/NNNNN/HMOLI, where N are digit’s 0-9.
 If you do not have this please contact us.

-IMPORTANT NOTE: If you Licence has passed its renewal date you will be required to apply as a new applicant.
+IMPORTANT NOTE: If you Licence has passed its renewal date you will be required to apply for a new licence application.
 It is an offence to operate a HMO without a licence.

 Details of the prescribed content of the register are available here The Licensing and Management of Houses in Multiple Occupation and Other Houses (Miscellaneous Provisions) (England) Regulations 2006